tentixo/txo-brain-pain/set-up-sw-dev-environment.md

          * Click OK.
       3. Back in the first window, click OK.
    3. Validate that your PyCharm now has a Python interpreter and it is selected
-      * Check in Project/files window that there is a `.venv` directory
+      * Have a look in the Project/files window that there is a `.venv` directory
       * I the bottom left of you PyCharm windows, check that you have a field with `uv (your_project_name) [Python 3.13.X]`
       * In the pane bottom left, click the Terminal symbol and run